LavieLavinia/Instacart-Phyton/README.md

 # Instacart-Python
-The Instacart grocery basket analysis project utilizes Phyton to conduct an initial data exploration and analysis to derive insights and propose customer segmentation strategies.
+The Instacart grocery basket analysis project utilizes Python to conduct an initial data exploration and analysis to derive insights and propose customer segmentation strategies.

 ## Objective
 Instacart, an app-based online grocery store, aims to uncover more information about their sales patterns as they would like to implement